 - Interact with a broad-based mix of special education directors, special or regular education teachers, school psychologists, administrators, parent representatives, and attorneys from several jurisdictions.

 - Exercise your choice too between graduate credits or solely professional development and between full-week and single-day options.

 - Take home a comprehensive electronic manual on a flash drive with the latest legislation, regulations, and detailed case law outlines.

-- The symposium begins with a dinner and a keynote presentation by Ruth Ryder (invited), Acting Director, Office of Special Education Programs (OSEP), U.S. Department of Education.
+- The symposium begins with a dinner and a keynote presentation by Mary-Louise Dirrigl, Director, Office of Special Education and Rehabilitative Services (OSERS), U.S. Department of Education.

 Save the date: 44th Annual Special Education Law Conference May 12, 2017.